Sitecore/Windows-Terminal-DevEx-improvements/README.md

 ## Get available Posh Themes (optional)
 That step will download available Themes

-- In Terminal run:
+- In Terminal run: `Get-PoshThemes`
-  Get-PoshThemes

 ## Switch Theme (optional)
-- In Terminal run:
+- In Terminal run: `Set-PoshPrompt -Theme free-ukraine`
-  Set-PoshPrompt -Theme free-ukraine

 # Use Sitecore branded theme and profile

 ## Change the Theme
-- Download sitecore.omp.json
+- Download *sitecore.omp.json*
 - Copy file to that path: C:\Users\<username>\AppData\Local\oh-my-posh\themes\

 ## Change the Profile
-- Download "Microsoft.PowerShell_profile.ps1" from Repository
+- Download *Microsoft.PowerShell_profile.ps1* from Repository
 - Copy file to that path: C:\Users\<username>\Documents\PowerShell\Microsoft.Powerhsell_profile.ps1 and overwrite the extisting (if any)